 Image Processing Challenges

-"Processing Challenges" are ways to quickly practice and learn tools and techniques for bringing out subtle features of your images.
-Includes a challenge for making a "natural-color" image from 3 images taken through red, green, and blue filters, and a challenge for creating animations using multiple images of the same target.
+Processing Challenges help you practice and learn the best tools and techniques to bring out subtle features of your images.
+Included are a challenge to make a "natural-color" image from 3 images (taken through red, green, and blue filters), and a challenge to create animations using multiple images of the same target.

 - Processing Challenges QuickGuide (PDF)